 [ ] Use best-practices and proven components for login, forgot password and other password reset.
 Don’t invent your own — it is hard to get it right in all scenarios.

 [ ] Implement simple but adequate password rules that encourage users to have long, random passwords.

 [ ] Use multi-factor authentication for your logins to all your service providers.

 Denial of Service Protection

 [ ] Make sure that DOS attacks on your APIs won’t cripple your site.
-At a minimum, have rate limiters on your slower API paths like login and token generation routines.
+At a minimum, have rate limiters on your slower API paths and authentication related APIs like login and token generation routines.
 Consider CAPTCHA on front-end APIs to protect back-end services against DOS.

 [ ] Enforce sanity limits on the size and structure of user submitted data and requests.

-[ ] Use Distributed Denial of Service (DDOS) mitigation via a global caching proxy service like CloudFlare.
+[ ] Consider using Distributed Denial of Service (DDOS) mitigation via a global caching proxy service like CloudFlare.
 This can be turned on if you suffer a DDOS attack and otherwise function as your DNS lookup.

 [ ] Cookies must be httpOnly and secure and be scoped by path and domain.